 Screw that.
 With a combination of relaxation, minimal effort, and tastiness in mind, we've concocted six delicious recipes using nothing but ingredients you can get at Trader Joe's, including yummy pre-made items and pre-cut, pre-washed, and even pre-cooked veggies.
-That means you'll hardly break a sweat in the kitchen… well, until Uncle Jerb utters his first racial slur of the night.
-Pass the turkey.
-The Wild kind.
+That means you'll hardly break a sweat in the kitchen, which means more time to wind down with and enjoy that Wild Turkey.

 Kale salad with roasted butternut squash, pomegranate, and pumpkin seeds

-Many Thanksgiving feasts treat the salad as an afterthought -- probably because chopping and peeling stuff like squash is a pain in the ass.
-This kale salad is loaded with Thanksgiving favorites -- pumpkin seeds, roasted squash, and sugary maple syrup among them -- plus a little spice and pomegranate seeds.
+Many Thanksgiving feasts treat the salad as an afterthought—probably because chopping and peeling stuff like squash is a massive pain.
+This kale salad is loaded with Thanksgiving favorites—pumpkin seeds, roasted squash, and sugary maple syrup among them—plus a little spice and pomegranate seeds.
 It helps that it's extremely easy to assemble.
 Salad might just be your new favorite course.
 RECIPE HERE.

 Scalloped mashed potatoes

 Fact: Mashed potatoes suck to make.
 They're either too chunky because you didn't boil the potatoes long enough or too loose and gummy.
 This recipe reduces the time and effort involved with Thanksgiving's favorite side by incorporating pre-made Trader Joe's scalloped potatoes and frozen mashers, resulting in a buttery, cheesy bounty of starch.
-Just like mom used to make, if your mom hates peeling potatoes all goddamn day.
+Just like mom used to make, if your mom hates peeling potatoes all day.
 RECIPE HERE.